Amaechi, Cole, others reject private prosecutor over $50m fraud trial

-50m Dollars Fraud Case: Amaechi, Cole Reject Private Prosecutor, Gives Powerful Reason
+50m Dollar Fraud Case: Amaechi, Cole Reject Private Prosecutor, Gives Powerful Reason

 - Former Governor of Rivers state Rotimi Amaechi, APC governorship candidate Tonye Cole and five others have rejected the prosecutor handling the fifty million trial fraud case